 Gibson responded later that day, assuring FIRE that the incident was "under investigation."
 On October 4, SHSU Public Information Officer Julia May replied, acknowledging that Kirk "overreacted" but failing to address the police officer’s censorship demand and threat of criminal charges against the students.
 FIRE asked Gibson for clarification on October 5, but SHSU has not responded.

-Merely disavowing Kirk’s vandalism is far from enough.
-As Adam stated in today’s press release, "The worst overreaction in this case came from the campus police, who not only demanded censorship of a ‘free speech wall’ but also have put students on notice that they could be criminally charged simply for offending others."
+"The worst overreaction in this case came from the campus police, who not only demanded censorship of a ‘free speech wall’ but also have put students on notice that they could be criminally charged simply for offending others," FIRE Vice President of Programs Adam Kissel said.
+"Sam Houston State University must reassure students that it will defend their First Amendment rights against such a terrible misinterpretation of the law."